Jammicus/Miscellaneous/Book_Summaries/TheCleanCoder.md

 * Your Employer's problems are your problems.
 * Understand these problems and work toward the best solutions
 * Its easy to feel like you are against your employer, try to avoid this

 ### Humility

 * Professionals  takes pride in his work
-* Profesionals are confident in his abilities, and take bold, calculated risks based on their confidence
+* Professionals are confident in his abilities, and take bold, calculated risks based on their confidence
 * When a professional finds himself the butt of a joke,, he's the first to laugh
-* He will never ridicule others, but will accept ridcule when it is deserved and laugh it off when it is not.
+* He will never ridicule others, but will accept ridicule when it is deserved and laugh it off when it is not.
 * He will punish another for making a mistake, as mistakes are necessary

 ## Saying No

 * Professionals speak truth to power.
 * Professionals have the courage to say no to their managers
 * Professionals are expected to say no!
 * Good managers crave someone who has the guys to say no